Ada-C6/recursion/README.md

 - What is mystery2(123)? **3 + 2 + 1 = 6 ([Panopto](https://adaacademy.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=202b1920-9501-4fd3-ae41-7b35a50166ff) at 45:00)**
 - What is mystery2(9005)? **5 + 0 + 0 + 9 = 14 ([Panopto](https://adaacademy.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=202b1920-9501-4fd3-ae41-7b35a50166ff) at 45:00)**
-- What is mystery2(-123)?
+- What is mystery2(-123)?  -123
-- _Added Fun: How could we make `mystery2(-123)` work the way we might expect it to work instead of the way it does?_
+- _Added Fun: How could we make `mystery2(-123)` work the way we might expect it to work instead of the way it does?_    Use the absolute value of n

 ### Trace #3
 ```